INTERACTION DESIGN, ANIMATIONS, 2016-2018

 Feel free to play with the InVision open source file

 Before I was "drafted" to Dribbble, I remember having to hunt for designers on Twitter who were giving away invites to newbies wanting to join the community.
-Back in the day, it was not easy to get one, and if you were already part of the team, you were kind of part of the cool kid's group around the block.
-Every time I had the opportunity to invite new designers, I would make a little contest on my page and would ask them to send me their best work.
+It was not easy to get one back in the day, and if you were already part of the team, you were part of the cool kid's group around the block.
+Every time I had the opportunity to invite new designers, I would make a little contest on my page and ask them to send me their best work.
 After that, I would invite those that I like.
 It was always so much fun!

 I had two invites to give away, and the best way I found to say that to everyone was by grouping multi-color circles that formed the shape of the number 2.
-I animated each of them with different times to move them on and off the frame, creating a smooth easing loop animation.
-My post attracted some great designers' attention, and I got to review some cool portfolios of the candidates who wanted me to invite them.
+I animated each of them at different times to move them on and off the frame, creating a smooth easing loop animation.
+My post attracted great designers' attention, and I reviewed some incredible portfolios of the candidates who wanted me to invite them.
 I made two of them happy, welcoming them to the community.

 Principle fans, grab the original source file below